Michalkcb/Michalkcb/README.md

         JavaScript portfolio projects.
         React portfolio projects.

-- 🌱 I’m currently learning:
+- 🌱 🌱 I’m currently a software engineer under training at 42 Warsaw after successfully completing the Piscine.
-    In Proggramming at 42 Warsaw.
     Now I'm in the process of learning C, JavaScript and React.